 In this guide, we’ll discuss four different methods on how to Boot Samsung Galaxy Note 8 into Recovery Mode.
 Recovery Mode refers to a special bootable partition which is used to perform various functions like gaining root access, applying OTA (over the air) updates, wiping data or cache partitions, flashing third party custom ROMs, performing Nandroid backups and communicating with the Android Debug Bridge (ADB) for debugging.
-Booting into recovery partition is completely legal process and does not void your device warranty.
+Booting into recovery partition is a completely legal process and does not void your device warranty.

 Method 1: Using Hard Keys

-Step 1: Power off your Samsung Galaxy Note 8 device.
+- Power off your Samsung Galaxy Note 8 device.

-Step 2: Then Press and Hold Volume Up key + Bixby button + Power button simultaneously.
+- Then Press and Hold Volume Up key + Bixby button + Power button simultaneously.

-Step 3: Just in few seconds, you’ll see a blue screen with an Android bot and a message saying, ‘Installing system update..’ (don’t worry, nothing gets installed).
+- Just in a few seconds, you’ll see a blue screen with an Android bot and a message saying, ‘Installing system update..’ (don’t worry, nothing gets installed).

-That’s all!
+- That’s all!
 You’ve successfully booted your Galaxy Note 8 into Recovery Mode using hard keys.

 Method 2: Using ADB commands

-Step 3: Now, download and install ADB and Fastboot setup on your PC.
+- Now, download and install ADB and Fastboot setup on your PC.

-Step 6: To make sure that your Galaxy Note 8 is successfully connected to your PC or not, type the following commands in the command window and press enter key:
+- To make sure that your Galaxy Note 8 is successfully connected to your PC or not, type the following commands in the command window and press enter key:

-As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.
+- As soon as you press enter key, you’ll see a message saying ‘List of devices attached’ along with some random numbers.

-Note: If such thing doesn’t happen, then re-install device drivers, enable USB debugging mode and try again.
+- If such a thing doesn’t happen, then re-install device drivers, enable USB debugging mode, and try again.

 - Now, type the following command in the command window and hit enter key:

 adb reboot recovery